-Five to Eight quizzes will be given throughout the semester.
+Five to eight quizzes will be given throughout the semester.
 I may or may not give advance notice of such quizzes; however, they will cover the reading assignment for the week.
 Therefore, it would serve you well to do the assigned reading in advance of the class and bring your text to class.
-Points will range from 5 to 20 pts each, depending on # of questions
+Points will vary from 10 to 20 points depending on the number of questions